ctgallagher4/Rocket/README.md

 # Controls

 w - fire the rocket engine

-s - use RCS to pivot counter-clockwise d - use RCS to pivot clockwise spacebar - shoot missiles
+a - use RCS to pivot counter-clockwise

+d - use RCS to pivot clockwise

+spacebar - shoot missiles